-Given the interest and need to set up online learning solutions quickly in response to school closures brought about by COVID-19.
-We've updated this page to provide clear guidance regarding free tools—recommended and used by adult educators—you can start using right now to keep learning going.
+In response to school closures, we've updated this page to provide clear guidance regarding free tools—recommended and used by adult educators—you can start using right now to keep learning going.

 Communication is key to learner persistence and support, especially if learners are being asked to engage with new procedures and technologies.
 The following tools allow you to set up clear communication channels with your learners.